GerritCodeReview/k8s-gerrit/helm-charts/gerrit-slave/README.md

 The Gerrit slave is capable of receiving replicated git repositories from a Gerrit master.
 The Gerrit slave can then serve authenticated read-only requests.

+***note
+Gerrit versions before 3.0 are no longer supported, since the usage of ReviewDB was deprecated.
+***

 ## Prerequisites

 - Helm and Tiller (of course)